 Raleigh Cost of Living: Raleigh, NC Living Expenses Guide

 Raleigh, North Carolina, is one of the fastest-growing communities in the United States.
-The original Sir Raleigh established the mythical lost Roanoke Colony, but each year, more people find the namesake city a great place to live.
+The original Sir Raleigh established the mythical lost Roanoke Colony, but more people find the namesake city a great place to live each year.
 In 2010, Raleigh's population was just over 403,000.
 Ten years later, the population has reached more than 479,000 people, with 1.3 million residents in the metro area.
 Known as the City of Oaks, the warm weather and beautiful scenery make Raleigh a great place to visit and live.

 Raleigh offers a generally competitive cost of living.
 Compared to the nationwide index, Raleigh is only 2.3 percent more expensive than the average U.S. community, meaning that most people relocating from other areas will find similar or cheaper prices.

 The breakdown of Raleigh's cost of living demonstrates that most prices are below the national average.
 Food and groceries, utilities, and miscellaneous costs, for example, are all around the average for the nation.
 New residents relocating to the area can expect transportation and health care costs well below the average index.
 In fact, Raleigh's only cost of living that is significantly above average is housing, at 18.5 percent above the nationwide index.

 What else goes into Raleigh's cost of living?
 Read on for a more detailed look at the numbers.